 Whatever the reason the Supreme Court saw for supporting non-disclosure under FOIA based on a company’s self-designation, a democratic republic based in the ultimate authority of an informed and engaged electorate requires the highest degree of government openness and transparency.

-We cannot decide how our government is doing if we don’t know what our government is doing — and that holds true for those in business.
+We cannot decide how our government is doing if we don’t know what our government is doing — and that holds true for those places where government intersects with business.